What does a network security engineer do? MacLeod’s story

 “All of them recognized that I had that security background and were able to leverage it, so I went to work as a consultant for a company that wanted some VPN experience,” he says.
 “I went to work as a sales engineer for a company that was doing log management.
 [I worked for] a different company that was doing anti-spam and URL filtering.
 The number one thing that set me down that path was having an understanding of how things work.
 And the number two thing that kept me on that path was being open to possibilities and letting my understanding expand itself.”

-According to MacLeod, aspiring network security engineers should consider participating in things like the InfoSecMentors Project, which seeks to increase the positive impacts of mentoring relationships in the information security community.
-Security B-Sides gatherings, where information security professionals discuss issues and bounce ideas off of each other, are also things to keep in mind.
+According to MacLeod, aspiring network security engineers should consider participating in security B-Sides gatherings, where information security professionals discuss issues and bounce ideas off each other.

 Although he’s worked as a network security engineer, MacLeod not too long ago moved on to become a project manager at WildPackets, which develops hardware and software solutions that drive network performance.
-He says that he got the feeling, while working as a trainer and as a tech support person, that customers did not actually understand how the products worked.
-When he moved to sales engineering, he came to another realization – customers were simply purchasing the wrong products.
+He says that he got the feeling that customers did not actually understand how the products worked while working as a trainer and as a tech support person.
+When he moved to sales engineering, he realized that customers were simply purchasing the wrong products.

 “Then I spent about two years as a developer and said, ‘You know what?
-We’re really building the wrong products for customers,’” says MacLeod.
-“And then I realized that as a product manager I can tell a number of engineers what to build.
+We’re building the wrong products for customers,’” says MacLeod.
+“And then I realized that as a product manager, I can tell several engineers what to build.
 I’m still interested in solving problems.
 I just want to solve problems for a larger number of people now.
-Sometimes the only way to do that is to take yourself off of the front line.”
+Sometimes the only way to do that is to take yourself off the front line.”